Sunday, June 16, 2024

 She was indeed a very generous person.
 She presented gift items which she bought in her Europe trip to both my wife and my MIL.

-Invited in Singapore to have lunch at the
+My wife and I were invited in Singapore to have lunch at the

 Westin Singapore at Level 32, Asia Square Tower 2